Maley Drive Extension Project

 • There were two blasts yesterday which were surprising considering at the public meeting we were told that when there was a low ceiling (cloudy/rainy etc.) they would not be blasting as it basically amplifies the sound and it was a rainy/cloudy day yesterday.
 I was outside for the one blast and it had just started to rain beforehand.
 Bringing this to your attention as the public seem to be told one thing while the contractors do another.

-Shelley asked almost 6 years ago
+Shelley asked over 6 years ago

 At the public meeting last month, there are two types of blasts presently being done on the Maley Project.
 One being a production blast and the other is referred to as a shear blast.
 Shear blasts can produce high concussion and can appear to be a lot louder than production blasts, therefore the contractor has committed to doing these types of blasts when there is a higher ceiling, rather than in cloudy overcast conditions.
 I spoke with the Contractor this morning and they have confirmed that the 2 blasts yesterday were standard production blasts and not shear blasts.